tomcritchlow/tomcritchlow.github.io/_drafts/2016-12-01-the-consultants-grain.md

 subtitle: What does it take to be an effective strategy consultant in the digital world?
 ---

+Abstract: my experience with successful consulting is that the best work is done close enough to smell the client, with an emotional understanding of the users and a constant feedback loop of prototypes.

+I also propose some new forms - why workshops don't work.
+Why we should be understanding problems before chasing solutions but creating fast MVPs that are real enough to get behind.

+The consultant's grain.

+The typical heirarchy is decks - documents - data

+My favorite way to deliver consulting?
+Screenshots.
+Fiddling with pages in code, showing how it feels in the browser.
+There's something powerful there.
+All of my failed recommendations.

+A tale of failed google maps search recc inside Google.
+A tale of successful implemented page template for client

+A story of blogging inside Google. -> many good consultants are strong writers.

+Understand that you're working against a mindset.
+Entrenched opinions and ideas.
+Ways of thinking.

 What consulting looks like.

 On Documents